askap-craco/craco-python/mpitests/README.md

-# MPI to test RoCE on SEREN clusterl
+# MPI to test RoCE on SEREN cluster

 Assume that
 1. We have a Python virtual environment setup and it is at `/data/seren-01/fast/den15c/venv3.7`;